In my choreography I am crafting abstracted expressionist movement -

-settingI enjoy working in different settings – a park, a chapel, an academic conference, a gallery, a theater . . .
+At a park, in a chapel, at an academic conference, in a gallery, in a corridor, in an open field, or a theater . . .

 More Emocija - A Sea of E|motion (June 2017)

 A piece conceived and created by invitation for 'aMORE', a festival dedicated to the sea and held in the coastal town of Poreč, Croatia.
-Inspired by depictions of the sea in mythology, literature and metaphor, as well as themes from the Limon Dance Company repertory and Sue Bernard, and developed over a 10-day workshop period.
-Pictures and more here.
+Inspired by depictions of the sea in mythology, literature and metaphor, as well as themes from the Limon Dance Company repertory and Sue Bernard/Danceworks, and developed over a 10-day workshop period. https://www.youtube.com/watch?v=pmqsu_NAmUM

 Human/Nature (February 2012)Collaborative performance piece for Slovenian National Culture Day celebrations in Sostanj, Slovenia, consisting of all original elements including an image collage with sound score (by Boštjan Perovšek), a revised version of the solo work To the Core, and an interactive section for dancer and clay sculptor using live projection animation within a structured improvisational score.
 The whole work focused on the overlap and separations between the 'human' and the 'natural', and the desire to get to the heart of one's 'true nature' and break out of constraining, external and internal forces.